-My research sits at the intersection of robotics, 3D vision, physics simulation, and machine learning.
+I'm interested in robotics, computer vision, physics simulation, and machine learning.

 If you'd like to discuss research opportunity, collaboration, Ph.D. application, or anything related, feel free to reach out via email: